-Four Colorado Democrats running for their party’s nomination in the June 26 primary declined to endorse the climate lawsuit brought against Exxon and Suncor by three Colorado communities in a debate Saturday hosted by Colorado Politics and the Colorado Springs Gazette.
+During a debate hosted by Colorado Politics and the Colorado Springs Gazette on Saturday, four Colorado Democrats vying for their party’s nomination in the June 26 primary refrained from endorsing the climate lawsuit filed against Exxon and Suncor by three Colorado communities.

-None of the four—U.S. Rep. Jared Polis, Lt.
-Gov. Donna Lynne, former state treasurer Cary Kennedy, and former state senator Mike Johnston—endorsed the litigation filed in April by the City of Boulder, Boulder County, and San Miguel County charging that the “companies pay their fair share of the costs associated with climate change impacts.”
+U.S. Rep. Jared Polis, Lt.
+Gov. Donna Lynne, former state treasurer Cary Kennedy, and former state senator Mike Johnston—all candidates in the Colorado Democratic primary—did not offer support for the lawsuit initiated in April by the City of Boulder, Boulder County, and San Miguel County.
+The lawsuit aims to hold companies accountable for their role in climate change impacts and demands that they contribute fairly to associated costs.

-The lawsuit was filed April 17 in a joint announcement at the Boulder County Courthouse.
+The lawsuit was jointly announced and filed on April 17 at the Boulder County Courthouse.

 “Lawsuits may occur, lawyers will debate them, they’ll get paid.
 Judges will decide.
 But at the end of the day I’m so excited by the groundswell of support at the local level,” Polis continued.